hameliknaoh/dev-on-ns-3-inside-a-container-using-python/README.md

-# Develop and Prototype Networking Simulations on NS-3 Using Python
+# Develop and Prototype Networking Simulations on NS-3 Inside a Docker Container Using Python

 The discrete-event network simulator [ns-3](https://www.nsnam.org/) is widely used by both the research and the industry communities to prototype and experiment on networking protocols and systems e.g. [Deadline-Aware Datacenter TCP (D2TCP) (Sigcomm'12)](https://ai.google/research/pubs/pub37678) and [DeTail: Reducing the Flow Completion Time Tail in Datacenter Networks (Sigcomm'12)](https://research.fb.com/publications/detail-reducing-the-flow-completion-time-tail-in-datacenter-networks/).